taldelarosa/d100-RPG/Magic/Magic Subsystem Ideas.md

 **#4: Pact Debt Spellcasting**

 The caster can evoke any number of powerfull spells or abilities, but each time he does a debt is added to an accumulating total.
 At some point in the future, like after a long rest, the pact payment is due- this can be realized in physical damage, suppression of physical stats, or even death.

+**#5: Harmonic Combinatory Spellcasting**

+A combinatory take on Bardic music, the caster can select any number of musical sources and weave them together to make songs.
+The number of additions would be an increasing measure of bardic skill, as would the amount of time for which the music may continue to manifest magical power.
+Additionally, the Bard can end portions of the harmony to deliver one-time effects such as attacks or buffs to his allies.

+**#6: Punishment-Based Paladin Casting**

+The caster fights in melee as a front-line protector, and every time he is struck by attacks or spells he generates power, which he can spend for magical effects.
+Effects can also be influenced by the nature of the warriors spiritual culture; retribution or healing or leadership are all valid options.